bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 <!-- <br> -->
 <img src="./figs/p_gsw20.svg" width="90%" style="display: block; margin: auto;" />

-## Comparing Players in the Context of a Full Lineups
+## Comparing Players in the Context of a Full Lineup

 The posterior produced by the EMBIID model allows examination of the conditional effects of multiple players paired with the keystone player.